xmos/lib_camera/doc/rst/lib_camera.rst

 - :ref:`lib_camera_overview`: Introduction to the library's purpose, supported hardware, key features, and high-level architecture.
 - :ref:`lib_camera_architecture`: Detailed explanation of the library's components, data flow, and concurrency model.
+- :ref:`lib_camera_resource_usage`: Information on the resources required by the library, including memory, threads, and ports.
 - :ref:`lib_camera_getting_started`: Step-by-step instructions for setting up the library and running example applications.
 - :ref:`lib_camera_configuration`: Guidance on configuring the library for various hardware platforms and use cases.
 - :ref:`lib_camera_troubleshooting`: Tips and solutions for common issues encountered when using the library.